 Authorities investigate San Antonio man’s connection to alleged threat against Laredo student

 LAREDO, TX.
-(KGNS) - A man in San Antonio is detained after allegedly making serious threats to a Nixon High School student.
+(KGNS) - Authorities are investigating a San Antonio man’s connection to alleged threats made toward a Laredo high school student.

-LISD Police, Laredo Police, the Webb County Sheriff’s Office, DPS, and FBI worked together to find the person behind the threat.
+Laredo ISD Police, the City of Laredo Police Department, Webb County Sheriff’s Office, DPS, and FBI worked together to find the person behind the threat.

-By Tuesday evening, the person in question was taken in for questioning in San Antonio.
+According to LISD by Tuesday evening, the person in question was identified in San Antonio.

 Below is the official statement from LISD: